oscar-system/Oscar.jl/experimental/LieAlgebras/docs/src/lie_algebras.md

 # Lie algebras

-Lie algebras in OSCAR are always finite dimensional, and represented by two different types, namely `LinearLieAlgebra{C}` and `AbstractLieAlgebra{C}`, depending on whether a matrix representation is available or not.
+Lie algebras in OSCAR are currently always finite dimensional, and represented by two different types, namely `LinearLieAlgebra{C}` and `AbstractLieAlgebra{C}`, depending on whether a matrix representation is available or not.
 Both types are subtypes of `LieAlgebra{C}`.
 Similar to other types in OSCAR, each Lie algebra